klenhart/SPICE/README.md

 #### Initialize the FAS library and download local ensembl release

 Now we need to download a local ensembl assembly for the required species.
-This will also create the entire folder structure and initialize the config.tsv file.
-As an output choose the folder that is supposed to contain the finished library.
+This will also create the entire directory structure and initialize the config.tsv file.
+As an output choose the directory that is supposed to contain the finished library.
 This is what an example command for initialiazing a library for human would look like:

 ```
 python fas_lib.py -l \
---output /parent/folder/of/the/library \
+--output /parent/directory/of/the/library \
 --species human
 ```

 The path the **config.tsv** file, which can be found at
 ```
-/parent/folder/of/the/library/homo_sapiens/release-num/config.tsv
+/parent/directory/of/the/library/homo_sapiens/release-num/config.tsv
 ```
 will be necessary as an input for all further steps of the pipeline.